This Fact Sheet is not relevant in your region

 Landlord not paid a bill

 Your landlord may pay the gas or electricity for your home.
-Contact your local council or the Citizens Advice consumer service if your supplier is threatening to cut your supply off because the landlord has not paid the bill.
+Contact your local council or Advice Direct Scotland's energy advice service if your supplier is threatening to cut your supply off because the landlord has not paid the bill.
 Your local council may be able to help you through the Scottish Welfare Fund.

 If you genuinely dispute your electricity or gas bill, your supplier should not disconnect your supply.
-Contact the Citizens Advice consumer service for help in disputing your bill or if your supplier threatens to disconnect your energy supply.
+Contact Advice Direct Scotland's energy advice service for help in disputing your bill or if your supplier threatens to disconnect your energy supply.
 See the Useful contacts section for details.

 Preventing disconnection – winter months